 Implications and Outlook

 The kinetic effect of Stuxnet was a wake-up call to many.
 Stuxnet proved that it is possible to develop a highly sophisticated, tailored malware program, but that its consequences remain unpredictable.
-Its spread throughout the control systems connected to the Internet demonstrated this and underlines the uncertainty about how interdependent systems really are.
+Its spread throughout the control systems connected to the Internet around the world demonstrated this and underlines the uncertainty about how interdependent systems really are.
 It demonstrated that the public underestimated cyber threats until the potential for physical effects became apparent—in spite of early evidence such as the video of a staged cyberattack leaked to CNN in 2007.
 Stuxnet turned an experiment into reality.
 While some have made the connection between Stuxnet and the espionage that Snowden exposed, others see them as different spheres of action.
 This disconnect is exemplified by Meyer’s remarks about the need to differentiate between cyber exfiltration and cyberattacks.
 Both forms of action reinforced international perceptions that the US holds asymmetrical cyber power to the point of dominance, furthering concerns about the relationship between the US government and companies based in the United States and debates about the use of cyberspace for military purposes.

 Stuxnet exemplified the asymmetry of cyber capabilities among countries and demonstrated that the major powers currently are more interested in conducting espionage and cyber aggression than in limiting it.
 Mueller argues that Stuxnet disabused the international community of the notion that the US was a neutral guardian of Internet rights.
 It became apparent that the US pursues, and is willing to use, military-grade technology in cyberspace.